pulijon/Sttcast/README.md

 * Medium confidence (text is shown in orange)
 * Low confidence (text is shown in red)

 Fragments of text are also tagged with time stamps to facilitate searching and listening from the mp3 file.
+If the --audio-tags option is selected, there is also an html5 audio player configured to listen to the file at the beginning of the segment

 Once all fragments have been transcribed, the last step is the integration of all of them in an unique html file.